micropython/micropython/docs/rp2/tutorial/pio.rst

 * PUSH : sends data to RX FIFO

-* PULL : recieves data from TX FIFO
+* PULL : receives data from TX FIFO

-* MOV : moves data from a souce to a destination
+* MOV : moves data from a source to a destination

 * IRQ : sets or clears the input flag

 * WAIT : pauses until a particular action happens

-* JMP : moves to some target locations in differnt parts of code
+* JMP : moves to some target locations in different parts of code

 * SET : writes data at destination